DawnDesign7/akan-birthday-calculator/README.md

-#Akan Birthday Calculator
+# Akan Birthday Calculator

-##Project Description
+## Project Description
   This is a web-based calculator which calculates a client's Akan name based on which day of the week they were born.

-##Author Information
+## Author Information
-  Created by Dawn(DawnDesign7 on Github), as an independent project assignment at Moringa School.
+  Created by Dawn M. Ndemo (DawnDesign7 on Github), as an independent project assignment at Moringa School.

-##Setup Instructions
+## Setup Instructions
 git clone https://github.com/DawnDesign7/akan-birthday-calculator/

+## Link to live site

-##Technologies Used
+## Technologies Used
   HTML5
   CSS3
   Javascript

-##Contact Information
+## Contact Information
   dawnmoraa@yahoo.com

-##License and Copyright Information
+## License and Copyright Information
  (c) Dawn M. Ndemo, Moringa School
  Licensed under the [MIT License](LICENSE).